Dermatofibroma Removal London & UK

 The Dermatofibroma Removal Procedure

-At the Centre for Surgery, we aim to ensure that even minor procedures like this one are as comfortable and pain-free as possible.
+At Centre for Surgery, we aim to ensure that even minor procedures like this one are as comfortable and pain-free as possible.
 On the day of the removal, your doctor will use a local anaesthetic to numb the area around the dermatofibroma.
 You might feel a small sting as the anaesthetic is administered, but after this, you shouldn’t feel any discomfort.
 Your doctor will then proceed to surgically excise the dermatofibroma, concluding the procedure by stitching up the area.

 As dermatofibroma cells can sometimes be deeply rooted in the skin, it’s possible that the procedure might leave a small scar.
 However, you can expect this scarring to be minimal.
 Our doctors will guide you on how to properly care for the scar during the healing process, helping to ensure it fades over time and becomes barely noticeable.